-The doctoral project conceptualizes ambient sound or “ambience” inquiring about its role in creating a sense of presence, site-specificity, embodiment and spatiality inside the interior world of film and media production.
+The doctoral project theorizes ambient sound or “ambience,” and inquires about its role in creating a sense of presence (or absence), site-specificity, and an embodied experience for the interior world of film and media productions.
 The PhD degree was awarded on 9th March 2017 at Leiden University.
-Outcomes of the project include three books in progress:
+Outcomes of the project include a book in progress:

 2016.
 Being There: Evocation of the Site in Contemporary Indian Cinema, Journal of Sonic Studies 12, Leiden University Press.